Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

 <tizen:privilege name="http://tizen.org/privilege/recorder"/>
 ```

-As these are [privacy-related privileges](../../tutorials/sec-privileges.md) the application has to [request proper permissions using the PPM API](../security/privacy-related-permissions.md) (in [mobile](../../api/latest/device_api/mobile/tizen/ppm.html) and [wearable](../../api/latest/device_api/wearable/tizen/ppm.html) applications).
+As these are [privacy-related privileges](../../tutorials/sec-privileges.md), the application has to [request proper permissions using the PPM API](../security/privacy-related-permissions.md) (in [mobile](../../api/latest/device_api/mobile/tizen/ppm.html) and [wearable](../../api/latest/device_api/wearable/tizen/ppm.html) applications).

 ## Create and dispose machine learning inference pipelines
 NNStreamer is a plugin for [GStreamer](https://gstreamer.freedesktop.org), adding tensor data types and enabling use of machine learning inference models in pipelines.
-You can use some of the standard GStreamer and NNStreamer elements (also called _nodes_ throughout this guide) in your applications.
+You can use some of the standard GStreamer and NNStreamer elements (also referred to as _nodes_ throughout this guide) in your applications.

 NNStreamer pipelines are created from string descriptions, for example:
 ```javascript